AISaturdaysLagos/cohort8_structure/README.md

 ## Final project
-For the final project, each team would attempt to solve a problem either by emulating the steps used in the labs or by different approach.
+For the final project, each team would attempt to solve a problem by either emulating the steps used in the labs or using different approach.
 We would like to see what you come up with.